univention/univention-corporate-server/doc/architecture/concepts/permission.rst

 UCS system roles imply certain permissions on domain data.
 Only the Primary Directory Node can write data to the domain database.
 All other system roles have read-only access.
-Nevertheless, write operations happen on the Primary Directory Node on behalf of other systems or users.
+Nevertheless, other systems or users have write permissions for certain operations affecting themselves and they run them on the Primary Directory Node.
 For example, when a new UCS system joins the domain or an administrator installs an app write operations run on the Primary Directory Node.

 Administrator and root
 ----------------------